-- Harrow and Wealdstone OA - Areas appropriate for tall buildings
+Harrow and Wealdstone OA

+[] Areas appropriate for tall buildings

-Maximum appropriate heights for tall buildings up to 8 storeys
+Maximum appropriate heights for tall buildings up to 8 storeys\ up to 12 storeys\ up to 15 storeys\ up to 18 storeys\ \ 20 storeys (already in situ/as built)

-- up to 8 storeys

-up to 12 storeys

-- up to 15 storeys

-up to 18 storeys

-- 20 storeys (already in situ/as built)

-Some, but not all, buildings could be tall in these areas.
+\Some, but not all, buildings could be tall in these areas.
 Of these tall buildings, only a minority should reach the maximum appropriate height.
 All new development will be subject to consideration against the wider development plan.